 Anyway, because heat is so effective at performing this task, there are a huge range of heating tools.

 They often use ceramic plates but can also look like normal brushes or combs, but with a heating element too.

 1) You need to work by section instead of tackling the whole beard.

-Start by puling small sections or strips of beard from out of the tangle and running them through the ceramic plates of the straightener, brush or comb.
+Start by pulling small sections or strips of beard from out of the tangle and running them through the ceramic plates of the beard straightening brush or heated beard comb.

 2) Always work pulling away from your face.

 In other words, get the tool as close to the base of the beard as you can.